11aparna91/CECS551/README.md

 - Sprint 1 Folder Submission contains the ppt and twbx file.

 - Dataset 1 Folder contains the code for all sprints for dataset 1.
-- Dataset 2 Folder contains the code for all sprints for dataset 2.
+- Dataset 2 Folder contains the code for all sprints for dataset 2 and Streamlit Deployment code.